 Is Openclaw Ollama Docker Safe?

-Use Openclaw Ollama Docker with some caution.
 Openclaw Ollama Docker is a software tool with a Nerq Trust Score of 64.3/100 (C), based on 5 independent data dimensions.
-Below the recommended threshold of 70.
 Security: 0/100.
 Maintenance: 1/100.
 Popularity: 0/100.
 Data sourced from multiple public sources including package registries, GitHub, NVD, OSV.dev, and OpenSSF Scorecard.
-Last updated: 2026-04-25.
+Last updated: n/a.
 Machine-readable data (JSON).

 Is Openclaw Ollama Docker safe?